tiptenbrink/thesis/finalpresentation.md

 Okay, but wait a second.
 How do we know there's not similar mistakes in the proof checker?

-That's because the proof checker is formally verified.
+That's because the proof checker is what we call "formally verified".
 When we do formal verification, that "design document" becomes what is called a "specification".
 Furthermore, it's not just some word document.
 Everything needs to be precisely described, using mathematical language.
 And with everything, I mean everything!
 A computer is a blank, it doesn't know everything.
 It needs to be taught the precise definition of a number, of addition.
 Programs are no longer bytes in a computer, they become mathematical objects.

 Then, we write a proof, a mathematical proof, that our implementation satisfies the precise specification.
 Again, this proof needs to be very precise, hence the world "formal".